Okay, have you noticed how technology is running everything these days?

 11. Ars Technica

 Who’s it for: Tech pros, policy analysts, and science buffs who love deep, data-driven reporting.
-Great for those who enjoy technical deep dives into cybersecurity, open-source, and digital policy.
+Great for those who enjoy deep technical dives into cybersecurity, open source, and digital policy.

 13. TechRadar